B.A., Political Science, summa cum laude, Macalester College, 2008

 - Email: email@example.com

 Professor Ryan’s research and teaching focuses on human rights and family law.
-Her recent work has been published or is forthcoming in the Columbia Journal of Transnational Law and the Washington University Law Review.
+Her recent work has been published in the Columbia Journal of Transnational Law and the Washington University Law Review.
+Her article, Children as Bargaining Chips, is forthcoming in the UCLA Law Review.
 She is the co-author, with Alec Stone Sweet, of the 2018 book “A Cosmopolitan Legal Order: Kant, Constitutional Justice, and the European Convention on Human Rights” published by Oxford University Press.

 International Human Rights, Family Law, Matrimonial Regimes, Western Legal Traditions